 A gold grille?
 Makes me rethink all of my automotive choices to date.
 How have I never had one?

-But the biggest source of excitement was actually inside the Petersen, where the nationally registered Gypsy Rose is on display until the spring.
+However, the most significant source of excitement was actually inside the Petersen, where the nationally registered Gypsy Rose is on display until spring.
 If you’re in LA, go!
-This may be the greatest car you’ve ever seen.
-Here’s my little video walk around/tease:
+This may be the most fantastic car you’ve ever seen.
+Here’s my little video walk-around/tease:

-This next example: El Rey, 2011, created by Albert de Alba, Sr..
-He painted the below image of his father-in-law!
+The following example, created by Albert de Alba, Sr. in El Rey (2011), depicts an image of his father-in-law.
 Who doesn’t want to be honored like this?
 When I kick the bucket, put me down for one Impala with pinstripes, 100%.

 There’s also this 1950 Chevy Sedan titled “Our Family Car” by Gilbert “Magu” Lujan: